Developer(s) – Acclaim Studios Salt Lake City

 Graphics – 8.5/10

 One of the most notable improvements in the game is in the technical aspect of the graphics, as the textures are infinitely more detailed than in War Zone and that this was done for a far bigger roster of WWE wrestlers; each wrestler’s own entrance sequence is also extended greatly, giving the game a far greater sense of variety than in the former.
-It also excels above War Zone in terms of conceptual design, as there are more types of arena to choose from relative to different WWE Pay Per View events; they, along with wrestlers, can even be customized in terms of the colour of the ropes, ring and even the designs of the metal frames either side of the titan tron.
+It also excels above War Zone in terms of conceptual design, as there are more types of the arena to choose from relative to different WWE Pay Per View events; they, along with wrestlers, can even be customized in terms of the color of the ropes, ring and even the designs of the metal frames either side of the titan tron.

 Gameplay – 8/10